nedoalaimo/ScreenshotApp/README.md

-# QA/QC Screenshot Tool (Web Version)
+# ScreenshotApp

-A powerful web-based screenshot tool designed for pharmaceutical QA/QC documentation and software validation.
+A powerful web-based screenshot tool for capturing, annotating, and documenting application and website screenshots.

 ## Features